 Biopolymer

-Previously research in nano-enabled packaging was focussed on Ag (silver) and TiO2 (Titanium Dioxide) nanoparticles in polymer matrices of LDPE (Low-density Polyethylene), PVC, and so on.
+Previously, research in nano-enabled packaging was focused on Ag (silver) and TiO2 (Titanium Dioxide) nanoparticles in polymer matrices of LDPE (Low-density Polyethylene), PVC, and so on.

-Although, in recent years, research has shifted to bio-based nanoparticles such as nano-cellulose and Chitin/chitosan-based nanoparticles to form nanocomposites with desired properties.
+In recent years, research has shifted to bio-based nanoparticles, such as nanocellulose and Chitin/chitosan-based nanoparticles, to form nanocomposites with desired properties.

 Functional advancement

-With a significant focus on functional advancements of the material, barrier properties, strength, and resistance to logistic stresses are some of the sought-after qualities, especially in food and beverage packaging.
+With a significant focus on the material’s functional advancements, barrier properties, strength, and resistance to logistical stresses are among the sought-after qualities, especially in food and beverage packaging.

-Since finding a solution for food preservation is one of the top priorities, researchers from Shanghai Ocean University have developed an esterified nanocomposite film with preservation properties.
+Since food preservation is a top priority, researchers at Shanghai Ocean University have developed an esterified nanocomposite film with preservation properties.

 Let’s have a look at their research.